SalAlba/real-world-pt2/README.md

 ```
 What are the types now?

+Go and update `createArticle.ts` to use the ArticleInput from zod.

 Parsing libraries are much better than validation libraries because parsers give us **compile time type checking based on runtime schemas**.
+In modern software development we don't have to write those DTOs by hand.

 ## Handling parsing errors